dschioberg/MIDS-1D-Computing-Basics/1DBridgeclass.md

 Shell scripting is part of each LINUX class and you probably have received your first practice going through the LINUX course.
 Being able to use Shell scripting in an efficient way has more to it than can be covered in a general LINUX class.
 A great and interactive way to learn it is on https://www.learnshell.org/

-A concept usually not covered by basic scripting classes is HEREDOCS, you will need this in the advanced classes in this program: https://linuxhint.com/bash-heredoc-tutorial/
+A concept usually not covered by basic scripting classes is HEREDOCS, you will need this in the advanced classes in the MIDS program: https://linuxhint.com/bash-heredoc-tutorial/

-### SSH Proxies
-SSH is briefly covered in the LINUX course.
-A specific use case for SSH are SSH proxies.
-The following tutorial covers this topic: https://daniel.haxx.se/docs/sshproxy.html

 ### Additional Readings: